NAndLib/todoist-plugable-cli/docs/design-doc.md

   sub-level arguemnt parser.
 - Provide correct argument handlers to all of the plugins listed under it.

+[Harsh] - Why allow both modules and files as plugins ?
+In other words, would you benefit from standardisation of some sort ?

 ### Plugins

 A plugin can be a Python file or a Python module under a plugin base directory.